y2s82/goblin_camp/Goblin Camp/Readme.txt

 Now that the trees are being cut down, either allow the plant category in the same stockpile, or make a separate one.
-Designate a farm plot, and allow both seed types there.
+Designate a farm plot, and allow whichever seed types you want there.
 Once spring begins, your goblins should plant all the seeds they have in the fields, as long as they are in a stockpile to begin with.
 For items to be usable they must be stored in a stockpile.

-You'll need planks for various things, so now you should build a carpenter's workshop.
+You'll need planks for various things, so now you should build a saw pit.
 You can then raise the minimums for planks.
-Building some wooden clubs for your military is also a very good idea.
+You'll need a carpenter's workshop for wooden clubs and other wooden items.

 You can create your first military squad by opening the Squads menu.
 Type in a name for the squad, set how many orcs you wish to be in it and click Create.